 Of course, the bulk of my music collection is popular music from the last 50 years or so, with the majority of that being from the last 10-20 years.
 I can go back as far as the 1920s, though, and have other styles that include rock, jazz, country, reggae, etc. With the 2019 addition of TIDAL Streaming to our professional DJ software, the sky is pretty much the limit now.
 As long as your wedding venue has reliable Wi-Fi, David Turner Music now has access to literally millions of songs.
 Of course, it's still important that you return your wedding questionnaires, and give us special requests in advance, so that we can download backups of your requests, and prepare your songs for better mixing.

 Do you have the very latest hits?

-Yes, I usually have the very latest pop hits.
-However, be sure to include any "must play" songs in our wedding documents prior to the big day, whenever possible.
+Yes, I usually have the very latest hits across every genre, especially considering the recent addition of TIDAL Streaming.
+However, be sure to include any "must play" songs in the wedding documents prior to the big day, whenever possible.
 It's better than relying on Wi-Fi at the last minute, and gives me time to familiarize myself with the song.
 I really like to prepare the track for mixing by adding cue points, beat-gridding, playing around with special effects, etc.

 Do you play music with explicit content/lyrics?

-My collection is clean, without explicit lyrics.
+My personal collection is clean, without explicit lyrics.
 A few songs have very mild cursing...so, just let me know what your tolerance level is.
 100% clean is not a problem.
-If your party is entirely private, and you want the explicit version of some songs for some reason, I'll do my best to accommodate, with plenty of advance notice (after all, I'll need to get those versions).
-But, the high-end wedding venues that I typically work for will certainly not want to hear the f-bomb escaping from the ballroom doors during a reception....
+If your party is entirely private, and you want the explicit version of some songs, that is not a problem as long as there is reliable wi-fi.
+TIDAL offers millions of tracks, explicit and clean.
+Sorry, but I cannot play explicit content at public locations/venues.
+The Ritz Carlton wouldn't appreciate f-bombs escaping from the ballroom every time someone opens a door...LOL.